cbarrett3/classlist-generator-java/README.md

 # Elementary School Class List Generator

-This was the first ever side project I worked on.
-This was inspired by my mother, who is a first grade teacher and has explained this problem time and time again to me.
+This was the first ever side project I worked on, back in 2017.
+It was inspired by my mother, who is a first grade teacher and has explained this problem time and time again to me.

 I built this while driving across the country, and less than a year into my programming journey.
 I had only been exposed to Java as a programming language at the time, and I clearly had no concept of code separation or building for maintainability.